Maass relations for Saito-Kurokawa lifts of higher levels: Introduction

 From a representation theoretic point of view, a Saito-Kurokawa lift produces from a cuspidal automorphic representation $\pi$ of $\mathrm{PGL}_2(\A)$ a cuspidal automorphic representation $\Pi$ of $\mathrm{PGSp}_4(\A)$; we can think of $f$ and $F$ as vectors of matching weight in the vector spaces of $\pi$ and $\Pi$.
 What is important is that any representation $\Pi$ we obtain via this (generalised) Saito-Kurokawa lifting is a CAP representation.

-More precisely, consider a cuspidal Siegel modular form $F$ of level $\G_0(N_1, N_2)$.
+More precisely, consider a cuspidal Siegel modular form $F$ of level $\G_0(N_1, N_2)$ (see notation below).
 We say that $F$ is associated to a CAP representation if the following are true. \begin{enumerate} \item[1)] The adelisation of $F$ gives rise to an irreducible automorophic representation $\Pi$ of $\GSp_4(\A)$. \item[2)] The representation $\Pi$ is equivalent at almost all places to a constituent of a globally induced representation from a proper parabolic subgroup of $\GSp_4$. \end{enumerate} Furthermore, we say that $F$ is associated to a P-CAP representation if the proper parabolic subgroup above is the Siegel parabolic subgroup.
 The classical Saito-Kurokawa lifts correspond exactly to the P-CAP representations.
-It is known that if $k\ge 3$, then $F$ that is associated to a CAP representation is automatically associated to a P-CAP representation.
+It is known (see \cite{PSch-Ramanujan}, Corollary 4.5) that if $k\ge 3$, then $F\in S_k^{(2)}(\G_0(1,N))$ that is associated to a CAP representation is automatically associated to a P-CAP representation.
 If $k=1$ or $2$, one also has CAP representations associated to other parabolics (the so-called B-CAP and Q-CAP representations).

 Note that the first condition above automatically implies that $F$ is an eigenform of the local Hecke algebra at all primes not dividing $N_2$.
 For general $N_1$, $N_2$, there is no known explicit construction that generalises the classical Saito-Kurokawa lifts and exhausts the set of all P-CAP $F$ of level $\G_0(N_1, N_2)$.
-It seems difficult then to directly prove the Maass relations from construction.
-In this work we are able to prove the Maass relations using methods of representation theory.
+It seems difficult then to directly prove Maass relations from construction.
+Even for $N_1=1$ this is already reflected in a comment made by Ibukiyama in \cite{ibu-SKlift} after he provides the relations for a special subset of Fourier coefficients.
+In this work we are able to derive Maass relations using methods of representation theory.

 \begin{theorem} Let $N_1$, $N_2$ be positive integers, $N_1|N_2$, and let F be a cuspidal Siegel modular form of weight k and level $\G_0(N_1, N_2)$ that is associated to a P-CAP representation.
 Let $a, b, c$ be integers such that $\gcd(a,b,c,N_2)= 1$, $b^2-4ac<0$ and $\(\frac{b^2-4ac}{p}\) =-1$ for all $p|N_1$, and let $L$ be any positive integer whose all prime factors divide $N_2$.
 Then